TexZK/embedded-linux-labs-ext/docs/index.md

 This document extends the *Practical Labs* provided by [**Bootlin**](https://bootlin.com/).
 Their courses for embedded system development are really good, and what I appreciate the most is their open source approach.<br/>
-On one hand, their paid trainnig sessions are valuable for professionals and to have live support from their team, which is expected for the many paid courses available all around the world.<br/>
+On one hand, their paid trainnig sessions are valuable for professionals, and to have live support from their team, which is expected for the many paid courses available all around the world.<br/>
 On the other hand, having the very same training material released as open source really gives more opportunity to spread knowledge on such complex topics even for students, hobbyists, and us amateurs in general!
 We all love free open source stuff!